nburglin/prtgBitbucketLicenseCheck/README.md

 My company already uses PRTG to monitor systems and processes and we have the SSH Script Advanced Sensor available to us, so I decided to leverage this system to alert our team if we are getting close to the license max

-I am also new to Go, so this is my first Go program written.
-There probably are better or more efficient ways to do this, but this does what I needed it to do so I figured I would share it out there to possibly help others with a similar desire
+I am also fairly new to Go, so this is one of my first Go programs written.
+There probably are better or more efficient ways to do this, but this does what I needed it to do so I figured I would share it out there to possibly help others with a similar desire.
+If you see something that I should update to better follow Go standards, please reach out!

 ## Access Needed